true-while/fruit-detector/README.md

 ## Monitor and diagnose applications.

-1. From the SSH console you can use commands like `iotedge logs camera-capture` or `iotedge logs classifier` to monitor errors and issues.
-Correct output of the classifier should looks as following:
+1. From the SSH console you can use commands like `iotedge logs camera-capture` or `iotedge logs ObjDetector` to monitor errors and issues.
+Correct output of the detector should looks as following:

     ![output](/Docs/rp-result.png)